College Settlement of Philadelphia: St. Mary Street

+In 1896, the Settlement commissioned an investigation into the social and industrial condition of the African Americans of the Seventh Ward.
+Settlement member and University of Pennsylvania professor Samuel McCune Lindsay asked then Wilberforce professor W.E.B.
+DuBois to conduct the study.
+The results of this study were published as The Philadelphia Negro.

 The years saw an increase of work and workers, which could be traced by looking at the schedules of former years.
 Lectures, classes, clubs and numerous other activities were a positive force.
 English classes met on Tuesday and Thursday nights.
 There was a children's sewing school.

 The first summer Kindergarten was established by the city at the College Settlement of Philadelphia.
 It was so satisfactory that a branch of the James Forten School Kindergarten was permanently placed here, and is still very successful.
 There are two teachers and an enrolment of eighty-six children.
 The Settlement furnished assistants and bases its work and acquaintance with the women largely on this Kindergarten.

 The settlement, in addition to its work among the people in its immediate vicinity, sought to aim activities of a more public and general character.
 The first year, various improvements were initiated, notably the repaving of St. Mary Street and other small streets in the vicinity.
 The question of enlarging the Starr Garden was agitated, the Councilmen of the district approved of the plan brought to their notice by the Settlement committee and other friends of the small parks movement.
 They reported the matter favorably to the City Councils, and the adjoining property was condemned.